kianryan/kianryan.github.io/_posts/2013-07-09-hats-off-to-quinn.md

   2. Publish On Marketplace
   3. People Download

-    &#8230;
+    …
-  4. Get _harrased_ by marketing e-mails promising you&#8217;ll make millions of pounds with in-app purchases.
+  4. Get _harrased_ by marketing e-mails promising you’ll make millions of pounds with in-app purchases.

 In true form, the following landed in my inbox: